IXrouter: Edge to Cloud connectivity for Industrial IoT

-In this article, I’ll explain the buzzword edge computing, the benefits for industrial machine manufacturers and which iot edge features are embedded in the IXrouter.
+In this article, I’ll explain the buzzword edge computing, the benefits of Industrial IoT for industrial machine manufacturers and which iot edge to cloud features are embedded in the IXrouter.

 Edge computing is a growing trend in machine manufacturing

 Gartner tapped edge computing as one of the Top 10 Strategic Technology Trends for 2019.
 This technology method takes vast data sets (big data) — collected from industrial equipment within the factory or machine — and transforms it into compact, insightful and actionable data.
 Edge computing is certainly not new, but it’s growing in popularity and value — especially for manufacturers.

 Edge computing is fully embedded in IXON’s edge gateway (IXrouter).
 The IXrouter connects your machines to the IXON Cloud and is equipped with smart features for faster and more reliable insights into your machine.

 In short, it’s the processing of data in places physically closer than a data centre - namely at the edge of the machine - to allow for faster data transfers.
 It’s not a replacement or competitor of cloud computing, but a supplement.